 Q: What is your service area?

-We serve kids in five Bay Area counties - Alameda, Contra Costa, San Francisco, San Mateo and Santa Clara.
-Our primary office is in San Francisco, with satellite program offices in Oakland and Milpitas.
+We serve kids in nine Bay Area counties - Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma.
+Our primary office is in San Francisco, with satellite program offices in Oakland, Milpitas, San Rafael and American Canyon.

 Q: What is your greatest need?